gpaux/Mediana/AnalysisModel.md

                              transition = chain.transition))
 {% endhighlight %}

-- **Multiple-sequence gatekeeping procedure**
+Apply a multiple-sequence gatekeeping procedure:

 {% highlight R %}
-# Parameters of the Multiple-sequence gatekeeping procedure
+# Parameters of the multiple-sequence gatekeeping procedure
 # Tests to which the multiplicity adjustment will be applied (defined in the AnalysisModel)
 test.list = tests("Pl vs DoseH - ACR20",
                   "Pl vs DoseL - ACR20",